mozilla/inv-tool/docs/invtool.man.rst

 By default the decommission command will do the following to a system:

 - Set the system status to 'decommissioned' (override with ``--decommission-system-status``)
+- Cleared values for operating_system, allocation, oob_ip, switch_ports, and oob_switch_port
 - Attempt to convert the system to use SREG objects (override with ``--no-convert-to-sreg``)
 - Decommission any SREG by removing it from DNS and setting its IP/FQDN to decommissioned values (override with ``--no-decommission-sreg``)
 - Disables any HWAdapter objects attached to decommissioned SREG objects.
+- Remove related DNS records

+*invtool will report what changes it's going to make (or has made if ``--commit`` is used).
+Inspect the output to verify you are seeing the behavior you are expecting*

 A decommissioned SREG *IS NOT DELETED*.
 It merely has its fqdn and IP set to disabled values, which are excluded from DNS, DHCP, etc. If ever the system